ManiMatter/decluttarr/README.md

 - Is Mandatory: No (Defaults to INFO)

 **TEST_RUN**

 - Allows you to safely try out this tool.
 If active, downloads will not be removed
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to False)

 **SSL_VERIFICATION**

 - Turns SSL certificate verification on or off for all API calls
 - `True` means that the SSL certificate verification is on
 - Warning: It's important to note that disabling SSL verification can have security implications, as it makes the system vulnerable to man-in-the-middle attacks.
 It should only be done in a controlled and secure environment where the risks are well understood and mitigated
 - Type: Boolean
 - Permissible Values: True, False
 - Is Mandatory: No (Defaults to True)

+**TIME_ZONE**

+- Sets the timezone of the system
+- Type: String
+- Is Mandatory: No

 ---

 ### **Features settings**

 Steers which type of cleaning is applied to the downloads queue

 **REMOVE_TIMER**

 - Sets the frequency of how often the queue is checked for orphan and stalled downloads
 - Type: Integer
 - Unit: Minutes
 - Is Mandatory: No (Defaults to 10)

 **REMOVE_FAILED**

 - Steers whether failed downloads with no connections are removed from the queue
 - These downloads are not added to the blocklist
 - A new download from another source is automatically added by radarr/sonarr/lidarr/readarr/whisparr (if available)